Rendang: In Malaysia

+Others

 In the Netherlands

 The Dutch are familiar with rendang through colonial ties and often serve the wet kalio version in the Netherlands—usually as part of a rijsttafel.
 Indonesian dishes, including rendang, are served in numbers of Indonesian restaurants in Dutch cities, especially The Hague, Utrecht, Rotterdam and Amsterdam.

 In the Philippines

 In the Philippines, rendang is most commonly associated with the cuisine of the Muslim Maranao people of Mindanao.
 It differs from the Indonesian versions in the use of the native spice mix palapa as well as the addition of muscovado sugar.

 Fusion rendang

 Rendang bumbu is sometimes used as the base of other fusion dishes.
-Some chefs in Indonesian sushi establishments for example, have developed a Japanese-Indonesian fusion cuisine with recipes for krakatau roll, gado-gado roll, rendang roll and gulai ramen.
+Some chefs in Indonesian sushi establishments, for example, have developed a Japanese-Indonesian fusion cuisine with recipes for krakatau roll, gado-gado roll, rendang roll and gulai ramen.
 Several chefs and food industries have experimented with fusing rendang with sandwiches, burgers and spaghetti.
-Burger King at one time served their take on a rendang-flavoured burger in their Singapore and Indonesia chains for a limited promotion period.
+Burger King at one time served a rendang-flavoured burger in their Singapore and Indonesia chains for a limited promotion period.
 Spaghetti with rendang could also be found in 7-Eleven convenience stores across Indonesia.

-Rendang is also a popular flavour in Indonesian instant noodle variants, such as the Indomie Goreng Rendang.
+Rendang is also a popular flavour in Indonesian instant noodle variants, such as Indomie Goreng Rendang.

+Most recently, there were Taiwanese baozis with rendang fillings sold at Neo Soho Mall in West Jakarta.